abythell/dd/README.md

 Deploying
 ---------
-Publish the application to Firebase by running `npm publish`.
+Publish the application to Firebase by running `npm run-script deploy`.

 If you want to publish to a database other than default, please see `firebase.json`.